oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-exploring-traffic-splits.md

   ![](images/linkerd-traffic-split-canary-main-pre-switchupdate.png)

-  18. Click on your namespace name (`tg-helidon` in my case)
+  9. Click on your namespace name (`tg-helidon` in my case)

-  19. On the left menu click on **Traffic Splits**
+  10. On the left menu click on **Traffic Splits**

   ![](images/linkerd-traffic-split-canary-split-pre-switch-update.png)

 As you'd expect we can see all the traffic is going to the 0.0.1 version and it's all successful.
 Keep this page open

+### Step 2f: Sending data to our new service

+At the moment we're sending the data to the 0.0.1 service, but now we want to start sending some date to a 0.0.2 version and see how well it does.

-Now let's adjust the split
+Let's adjust the split

-  20. In the OCI Cloud shell type
+  1. In the OCI Cloud shell type

   - `kubectl edit trafficsplit stockmanager-canary`

-  21. Go down to the backends section and for the service stockmanagerv-0-0-2 change the weight to 10
+  2. Go down to the backends section and for the service stockmanagerv-0-0-2 change the weight to 10

 The result will look like this (the order of the elements may vary)